nlhkabu/nlhkabu.github.io/_posts/2018-05-17-warehouse-accessibility.md

 ---
 layout: post
 colors:
-  default: 006DAD
+  default: 18a4a2
-  dark: 005d92
+  dark: 129a98
-  light: 669dbd
+  light: 8fd7d6

 title: Accessibility on Warehouse (PyPI)
 summary: On Global Accessibility Awareness Day it's a good time to reflect on how we approach accessibility on the Python Package Index.
-comments: 'on'
+comments: "on"
 ---

 This year [Global Accessibility Awareness Day](http://globalaccessibilityawarenessday.org/) is being marked on May 17th.
 The purpose of this day is to raise awareness about digital inclusion - and how people who work in the digital space can ensure their software works for the largest possible group of users.

 Accessibility is an important subject; as a digital designer, it is my responsibility to do everything that I can to design solutions that include, rather than exclude, users.

 On the Python Package Index, accessibility has been baked into the design from the beginning: from the selection of high-contrast colors, to the large default text size, to the way that our HTML markup is structured.
-However, like everything, meeting accessibility standards and including all users regardless of their impairments is an *ongoing* task that will never be complete.
+However, like everything, meeting accessibility standards and including all users regardless of their impairments is an _ongoing_ task that will never be complete.

 To that end, earlier this year, I contacted [Axcess Lab](http://axesslab.com/) to ask if one of their team members would be interested in dedicating some of their awesome [open-source project time](https://axesslab.com/paying-open-source/) to the Python Package Index.
 Lucky for us, [Mattias](https://github.com/JazzBrotha) volunteered to assist, and has since completed an accessibility audit on [pypi.org](https://pypi.org) (thanks Mattias!!!).